Scottsbluff boys, girls basketball teams use fast starts to down Mitchell

 Scottsbluff (42)

-Ruth Lively 1, Paige Horn 13, Shae Willats 3, Tayrn Spady 5, Anna Kelley 6, Noemi Gurrola 5, Payton Burda 4, Marly Laucomer 5.
+Ruth Lively 1, Paige Horne 13, Shae Willats 3, Tayrn Spady 5, Anna Kelley 6, Noemi Gurrola 5, Payton Burda 4, Marly Laucomer 5.